 Anchor: An anchoring phenomenon about an unexpected extreme rainfall event prompts students to question how and why storms happen and allows students to relate the storm to their own experiences.

-Three Learning Sequences: Utilizing a modified BSCS 5E instructional cycle (Engage, Explore, Explain, Elaborate), with evaluation/assessments built into to each of the phases, students are prompted to return and reconsider phenomena that they have learned about before.
+Three Learning Sequences: Utilizing a modified BSCS 5E instructional cycle (Engage, Explore, Explain, Elaborate), with evaluation/assessments built into each of the phases, students are prompted to return and reconsider phenomena that they have learned about before.

 Learning Sequence 1: Students investigate short-lived, isolated storms, learning how and when they typically occur.